Kami-S4MA/practice-python-solutions/README.md

-# practice-python-solutions
+# Practice Python Solutions
-here i solve some problems from www.practicepython.org
+Welcome to my repositroy where i solve some problems from [www.practicepython.org](www.practicepython.org).